blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 # Notes
 Sampradaya in Indian origin religions, namely Hinduism, Buddhism, Jainism, and Sikhism, can be translated as 'tradition', 'spiritual lineage', 'sect', or 'religious system'.

-To ensure continuity and transmission of dharma, various Sampradayas have the Guru-Shishya Parampara in which Parampara or lineage of successive Gurus (masters) and Shishyas (disciples) serves as a spiritual channel and provides a reliable network of relationships that lends stability to a religious identity.
+To ensure continuity and transmission of Dharma, various Sampradayas have the Guru-Shishya Parampara in which Parampara or lineage of successive Gurus (masters) and Shishyas (disciples) serves as a spiritual channel and provides a reliable network of relationships that lends stability to a religious identity.

 Shramana is Vedic term for seeker or Shishya.
-Identification with and followership of Sampradayas is not static, as Sampradayas allow flexibility where one can leave one sampradaya and enter another or practice religious syncretism by simultaneously following more than one Sampradaya.
+Identification with and followership of Sampradayas is not static, as Sampradayas allow flexibility where one can leave one Sampradaya and enter another or practice religious syncretism by simultaneously following more than one Sampradaya.
 (This is in contrast to Shakhas)

 Samparda is a Punjabi language term, used in Sikhism, for Sampradayas.

 ## Guru-Shishya Parampara
 Sampradayas are living traditions of both teaching and practice within a specific religious-spiritual tradition.
 They are generally composed of a monastic order within a specific Guru lineage, with ideas developed and transmitted, redefined and reviewed by each successive generation of followers.
 A particular Guru lineage is called Parampara.
-By receiving Diksha (initiation) into the Parampara of a living guru, one belongs to its proper Sampradaya.
+By receiving Diksha (initiation) into the Parampara of a living Guru, one belongs to its proper Sampradaya.

 To ensure continuity through Dharma transmission, various Sampardayas ensure continuity through Guru-Shishya Parampara where Guru teaches Shishyas in Gurukula, Matha, Akhara, and Viharas.
 Buddhism also has lineage of Gurus.
 Tibetan Buddhism has lineage of Lamas who teach in Gompas and Stupas.